ktaylor63/southeast/site/content/news/endangered-whooping-cranes-now-in-alabama-on-aircraft-guided-flight-to-florida.md

 ---
-title: Endangered Whooping Cranes Now in Alabama on Aircraft-guided Flight to Florida
+title: 'Endangered Whooping Cranes Now in Alabama on Aircraft-guided Flight to Florida'
-subtitle: "- some with a little help -"
+subtitle: 'Some with a little help'
+description: 'Eight young whooping cranes that began their aircraft-led migration on October 2, 2013 from the White River Marsh State Wildlife Area in Green Lake County, Wisconsin, today made it to Winston County, Alabama.'
-date: 2013-12-12
+date: '2013-12-12'
+hero:
+    name: whooping-cranes-operation-migration.jpg
+    alt: 'Airborne ultralight with whooping cranes following.'
+    caption: 'Class of 2013 by Operation Migration.
+Photo by Heather Ray, Operation Migration.'
 tags:
     - Alabama
- - Whooping crane
+    - 'Whooping crane'
+updated: 'October 6th, 2016'
 ---

 Eight young whooping cranes that began their aircraft-led migration on October 2, 2013 from the White River Marsh State Wildlife Area in Green Lake County, Wisconsin, today made it to Winston County, Alabama.